ansible-community/ansible-vault/examples/README_VAGRANT.md

  * 10.1.42.240 vault1.local vault1
 3. cd `$PATH_TO_ROLES/brianshumate.conusul/examples`
 4. `vagrant up`
-6. You can `ssh` into the node and initialize Vault:
+6. You can use Vault directly from the host with the `VAULT_ADDR` environment as shown:

        ```
-       vagrant ssh vault1
-       VAULT_ADDR=http://10.1.42.240:8200 vault init
+       VAULT_ADDR=http://10.1.42.240:8200 vault operator init
        ```

-    The VAULT_ADDR` variable is set because the vault CLI expects TLS to be enabled by default and this role does not yet configure TLS.
+You can also `vagrant ssh` into the instance and export `VAULT_ADDR=http://localhost:8200` to use Vault that way.

-By default, this project will install Debian based nodes.
-If you prefer, it can also install CentOS 7 based nodes by changing the command in step 4 to the following:
+> NOTE: By default, this project will install Debian based Vault servers.
+If you prefer, it can also install CentOS 7 based servers by changing the command in step 4 to the following:

 ```
 BOX_NAME="centos/8" vagrant up